 In addition to helping with accommodation on a short term, permanent or long term basis, we support those who have left care and require on-going advice and/or assistance.

-We provide transitional support for young people from the age of 16 to 21.
-In some cases we may support a young person until they are 24.
+We provide support for young people from the age of 16 to 21.
+In some cases, if specific support is needed, this can be extended until they are 25.
 Young people can choose not to use our service at all, or think about using the service when they are older.

 If you are unhappy or concerned with the care which has been organised, it is important you raise the issue with us so we can try to sort things out.
 Take a look at the support that is available and what steps to take, if you are considering making a complaint.